All Episodes Plain Text

 This has been a year in which incumbent governments worldwide are getting pummeled, right?

-If you look at people who presided over 2021, 2022, the post -COVID inflationary period, there's just very deep and widespread anger and frustration with how things have been going all around the world.
+If you look at people who presided over 2021, 2022, the post-COVID inflationary period, there's just very deep and widespread anger and frustration with how things have been going all around the world.

 And we've seen that and we knew that that was the case heading in with fairly low approval ratings for the incumbent president.

-Donald Trump was ultimately able to present himself as the candidate of change, the candidate who was opposed to the status quo, and he was able to portray us as kind of in favor of the status quo.
+And I think fundamentally we let Donald Trump present himself as, or we hope Donald Trump was ultimately able to present himself as the candidate of a change, the candidate who was opposed to the status quo.

 And that set up for an unfortunate result.